informalsystems/quint/doc/lang.md

 This is equivalent to `p_1.or(p_2).or( ... or(p_n)...)`.
 The indentation is not important.
 However, you can produce nice indentation by hand, if you like.
-The first occurence of `|` is optional.
-Choose according to your taste.

 ### Multiline conjunctions